bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 reversible.
 Simply negate :math:`p`, and run the algorithm, then negate :math:`p` to get back where you started.
 Since we're only updating either :math:`p` or :math:`q`, it allows us to essentially run the algorithm in reverse.
-As we might expect in MCMC (see background section), this reversibility condition is important to guarantee a stationary distribution.
+As you might guess, this reversibility condition is going to be helpful for use in MCMC.

 Hamiltonian Monte Carlo